citizennet/purescript-httpure/docs/Examples/Headers/Readme.md

 response body.
 It will also return the 'X-Example' response header with the value 'hello world!'.

+Bear in mind that acessing `Set-Cookie` headers through the `headers` interface will not work because of how node.js represents those headers specifically.
+For `Set-Cookie` request headers, please use the `multiHeaders` property of `HTTPure.Request`.

 To run the example server, run:

 ```bash